Random Graph: Stronger logic but with the zero one law: Identifying the low graphs

 \subsection{Low/High Graphs}

 \

-Schemes $\bar\varphi$ may be such that, e.g. the bi-partite graph with the $i$-th kind and the $j$-th kind is trivial.
+An $\mathbf s$'s scheme $\bar\varphi$ may be such that, e.g. the bi-partite graph with the $i$-th kind and the $j$-th kind is in the low case, see Definition \ref{a9}(4); so we try to single out those $\bar\varphi$'s.
 Those cases are ``undesirable" for us and we shall try to discard them.